packageman/Webppt/yii2-introduction.md

 ## About Yii
 ----
-Yii is a high performance, **component-based** PHP framework for rapidly developing modern Web applications.
+- high performance **component-based** PHP framework for rapidly developing modern Web applications.
- The name Yii (pronounced Yee or [ji:]) means **"simple and evolutionary"** in Chinese.
+- The name Yii (pronounced Yee or [ji:]) means **"simple and evolutionary"** in Chinese.
 It can also be thought of as an acronym for **Yes It Is!**

 [slide]